GetTerminus/terminus-oss/DEVELOPMENT.md

 ### Releasing

-Releases are handled automatically when code is merged to `master`.
-Never merge code to `master` that is not ready for consumers!
+Releases are handled automatically when code is merged to `release`.
+Never merge code to `release` that is not ready for consumers!

-1. [Semantic Release][semantic-release] looks at all commits since the last tag on `master`.
+1. [Semantic Release][semantic-release] looks at all commits since the last tag on `release`.
 2. Based on those commits it will [bump the version number appropriately][semver].
 3. The package changelog is generated on [Github][oss-github].
 4. The new version is published to [NPM][ui-npm] under the `next` tag.